i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 -----

 {% trans -%}
-We had a nice discussion with Biting Bird of Tails.
+We had a nice discussion with BitingBird of Tails.
 They are very happy with our rapid response to the `vulnerability disclosure`_ last summer, resulting in our `0.9.14 release`_.
-Our vulnerability was initially blamed on TAILS, and they took `great offense`_ to that and the lack of private notification.
+Our vulnerability was initially blamed on Tails, and they took `great offense`_ to that and the lack of private notification.
 We thanked them for taking the heat and fighting back.
 {%- endtrans %}